If you're looking to replace Quicken, you're in the right place.

-At its peak, Quicken was the most popular and most powerful personal finance management product available.
-Intuit, now better known as the creator of TurboTax, was built on the back of Quicken.
+At its peak, Quicken was the most popular and most powerful personal finance management product.

-The reality is that Quicken isn't what it used to be.
-It's hard to innovate on a platform first built in 1983.
+But Quicken isn't what it used to be.
+It's hard to innovate a platform built in 1983.
 Back then, cell phones were bricks (if you even had one) and apps were what you ordered at a restaurant.
 While it has been re-written and re-built, it's faced all sorts of technical issues (Did you have trouble logging into your account in early April?
 Everyone did!) and its support is meh. (if you own Quicken for Mac, you know this headache first hand!)

-If you're tired of Quicken and want to find a suitable alternative or replacement, we have some options.
+If you're tired of Quicken, its support and sync issues, and want a suitable free alternative or replacement, we have some options.